Calcium Rich Foods - Low Glycemic Foods

 Crème fraiche is low glycemic and a calcium rich food because it is a fermented cream.
 It's delicious when added in small amounts to soups.
 It's one of those small indulgences that makes a huge difference in flavor to the foods it's added to!
 The process of fermentation also restores many of the enzymes destroyed during pasteurization, enzymes that help us absorb calcium and other minerals.

+Regular consumption of fermented or cultured dairy products lowers cholesterol and protects against osteoporosis.
+We need the beneficial bacteria and lactic acid in our digestive tracts.
 These friendly bacteria are called probiotics and are beneficial in all sorts of ways.
 They prevent the overgrowth of yeast and other pathogens and synthesize vitamin K. They protect us against infectious diseases.
-What's not to like?

 Shakes or smoothies are great, healthy choices for calcium rich foods and can actually help you lose fat faster if you try replacing one meal a day.
 Make one meal, preferably dinner, a low glycemic, low fat smoothie or shake with some fresh or frozen fruit and you will see the fat disappear!